Call for Sessions

 Examples of topics include: strategies for conducting institutional and educational research; partnering with four-year colleges on student learning outcomes; strategies for assessment; strategies for capturing reliable impact data; and evaluation.

 • Track 5.
-Sharing Proven Practices in Grant & Program Management
+Sharing Proven Practices in Grant & Project Management

 Examples of topics in this category include: strategies for project and fiscal management; sustaining and scaling programs; preparing annual reports; and dealing effectively with unforeseen and/or unavoidable project changes.